-The retail subsegment of commercial space has improved somewhat since the onset of the COVID pandemic in 2020, according to research firm Colliers International (Figure 7-10).26 The vacancy rate for retail is far lower than that for office and the retail trend is slightly improved over the past year (Figure 7-11).27 More than 360,000 square feet of retail space is under construction with just over 92,000 square feet of retail absorbed in the last quarter.
+The retail subsegment of commercial space likewise fared poorly in 2020, according to research firm Colliers International (Figure 7-10).
+19 The vacancy rate for retail is far lower than that for office, but the retail trend is worse (Figure 7-11).
+20 More than 470,000 square feet of existing retail space became available for lease due to businesses closing or moving.
+Despite this, an additional 450,000 square feet of new retail space are under construction.
 Retail sales in one community generally mean fewer sales in another; it represents a shift in economic activity rather than regional growth.
-It is noteworthy that retail lease rates have declined nearly 25% in the past year.
 It will be increasingly important to maintain or establish retail in areas with developed infrastructure so the region's development footprint does not continue to spread despite a declining population.